 Planning to visit the US?
 Then I’d go for Spanish.
 It is the most spoken language in South and Central America.
 Besides, It will be advantageous in countries like the USA and Spain.
 Moreover, Spanish fluency can go a long way towards helping you learn Portuguese, Catalan, and even Filipino due to various similarities.

 (ii) French: Like it or not, French is a global language.
 It is probably the only language after English that is taught in all countries.
-A language that is spoken as the official language of 32 Francophone countries of the world, with over 300 million French speakers worldwide, is a force to reckon with in the economic and political world.
-French is also the second most spoken languages by a total number of countries.
+A widespread official tongue of 32 Francophone countries of the world, with over 300 million French speakers worldwide, is a force to reckon with in the economic and political world.
+French is also the second most spoken tongue by a total number of countries.

 If your target countries are France, Belgium, Luxembourg, Switzerland, Québec (Canada), North and Central Africa, then French is the best option.